-- A. New Probation - 1.
-Full-Time Employee
+A. New Probation

+1. Full-Time Employee

 A new or reemployed employee-who has been out of Authority service for more than two (2) years in a regular or limited-term position-shall be placed on new probation for fifty-two (52) weeks from the date of appointment.
-For example, if an employee was hired on Friday, October 9, 2020, his/her probationary period ends at 11:59 p.m. on Thursday, October 7, 2021.
+For example, if an employee was hired on Friday, October 9, 2020, his/her_their probationary period ends at 11:59 p.m. on Thursday, October 87 of the following year, 2021.